gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ### Status / Info

 #### pendings
 `./pendings` is a special case of `statsdisp` and will display all the pending swaps.
-You can set a starttime and endtime to query your pending swaps.
+Using `recentswaps` API is better suitable for most usecases.

 Sample File Contents:
 ```shell